nmdanny/DistributedProject/src/consensus/README.md

 - `Transport` is used to send requests from a Raft `Node` (e.g, a candidate sending a vote request, or a leader sending an append entries request) to other Raft nodes.

+- `ClientTransport` is used to send requests from a client(an application that uses the Raft library) to the `NodeCommunicator`

-A `Transport` is a trait which might can be implemented in various ways, depending how you want to send messages.
+A `Transport`/`ClientTransport` is a trait which might can be implemented in various ways, depending how you want to send messages.
 On the other hand, `NodeCommunicator` is un-changed(it is a concrete struct) but is usually composed into some web service that drives the entire process.

-For example, a Raft `Node` would have both a gRPC server and client - the server handler invokes methods on `NodeCommunicator`, and the `Node` includes a `Transport` implementation which uses a gRPC client to send messages to other servers)

-A client(aka, an application using the Raft consensus protocol) would use a gRPC client as well, in order to communicate with the gRPC server for the leader node(or at least, who the client thinks is the leader)
+For example, a Raft `Node` would have both a gRPC server and client - the server handler invokes methods on `NodeCommunicator`, and the `Node` includes a `Transport` implementation which uses a gRPC client to send messages to other servers).
+A client would also have a gRPC client in order to communicate with the leader node(which might change over time)

 As of now, all nodes live on a single thread(see `single_process_runner.rs`), and communication between nodes is done via